-Leen Broeckx holds a Master’s degree in Communication Sciences from Brussels University.
+Leen Broeckx holds a Master’s degree in Communication Sciences from Brussels University in Belgium.
 She has an additional Master Degree in Cultural Studies from Leuven University Belgium.
 Together with her colleague panelmanager she facilitates workshops and real life tests.

 Sascha VermeylenPanel Manager

-Sascha holds a Master’s degree in Social and Economic Sciences and an additional Teachers Degree both from the University of Antwerp.
+Sascha holds a Master’s degree in Social and Economic Sciences from University o Antwerp.
 She joined the LiCalab team in 2018 as panelmanager.
 Together with her colleague panelmanager she’s responsible for a panel of 1.000 members and more than 400 caregivers and care organisations.